Overview

 SMB Hybrid Environments

-A growing business might use RDS for lightweight applications but turn to VDI for staff who need dedicated desktops.
+A growing business might use RDS for lightweight applications but turn to a Virtual Desktop Infrastructure for staff who need dedicated desktops.
 RDS Tools provides unified monitoring and security across both technologies, avoiding tool sprawl.

 Enterprises Migrating to VDI